-- Farmed or managed areas of arable and other crops, grasslands (temporary and permanent); moorland, woodland and scrub; heathland; in-stream and riparian areas and open waterbodies; land which is or is proposed to be the subject of re-wilding - Non-farmed areas of a holding, including hardstanding, farmyards, agricultural buildings, historic structures, tracks: - Protected sites e.g. SSSIs, SACs, SPAs, Ramsar sites or other wildlife rich sites such as wetlands or saltmarsh
+- Farmed or managed areas of arable and other crops, grasslands (temporary and permanent); moorland, woodland and scrub; heathland; in-stream and riparian areas and open waterbodies; land which is or is proposed to be the subject of re-wilding - Non-farmed areas of a holding, including hardstanding, farmyards, agricultural buildings, historic structures, tracks; - Protected sites e.g. SSSIs, SACs, SPAs, Ramsar sites or other wildlife rich sites such as wetlands or saltmarsh

 Agricultural land is eligible even if it is not actively farmed.
-The definition of agricultural land is best defined by reference to the Valuation Office Agency definition at the following link:
+The definition of agricultural land is best defined by reference to Part 6: Exemptions - Part D: Agricultural Premises of the Valuation Office Agency Rating Manual available on Gov.uk